Hyolitha: Phylogenetic position

 Because hyoliths are extinct and do not obviously resemble any extant group, it has long been unclear which living group they are most closely related to.
-They have been supposed to be molluscs; or to belong to their own phylum in an unspecified part of the tree of life.
+They have been supposed to be molluscs; or to belong to their own phylum in an unspecified part of the phylogenetic tree.
 Their grade of organization was historically considered to be of the 'mollusc-annelid-sipunculid' level, consistent with a Lophotrochozoan affinity, and comparison was primarily drawn with the molluscs or sipunculids.
 Older studies (predating the Lophotrochozoan concept) consider hyoliths to represent a stem lineage of the clade containing (Mollusca + Annelida + Arthropoda).

 A secure classification at last became possible in 2017, on the basis of Burgess Shale specimens that preserve lophophores.
 This diagnostic characteristic demonstrates an affinity with the Lophophorata, a group that contains Brachiopoda, Bryozoa (perhaps), and Phoronida.

 A study in 2019 estimated that hyoliths are more likely to be basal members of the lophotrochozoans rather than lophophorates.
 Meanwhile, a study in 2020 instead concluded that hyoliths belong to Mollusca, as did a different study in 2022.